Ignatius-kara/404/README.md

-Install dependencies:pip install --upgrade pip pip install torch==2.4.1+cpu -f https://download.pytorch.org/whl/torch_stable.html pip install -r requirements.txt
+Install dependencies:pip install --upgrade pip bash setup.sh

 Deployment on Streamlit Cloud

 Push the repository to GitHub (public or private with Streamlit access).
-Create these files in the repo root: runtime.txt:python-3.10
+Ensure these files are in the repo root: app.py: Main application. requirements.txt: Python dependencies (excludes torch). runtime.txt:python-3.10